 Pantene is not cruelty-free.
 They may test on animals, either themselves, through their suppliers, or through a third party.
-Brands who fall under this category could also be funding animal testing by selling products in mainland China, where it's required by law.
+Brands who fall under this category could also be selling products where animal testing is required by law.

 “We do not test our products on animals anywhere in the world unless required by law, and we are working hard to make animal testing of all consumer products obsolete.”

 Although Pantene as a company do not test their finished products on animals, they nevertheless pay others to test their products on animals “where required by law”.
 This means that Pantene is not cruelty-free.

 When companies claim that they test on animals “where required by law”, it typically means that they sell their products in mainland China, where cosmetics are legally required to be tested on animals.

 To learn more about animal testing laws in China, click here.

 Pantene claims to be “working hard to make animal testing obsolete”, however they willingly agree to having their products tested on animals.
 Brands that are truly committed to the elimination of animal testing do not test on animals, and do not sell in countries where animal testing is required by law.

 Pantene is owned by Procter & Gamble, a company that tests on animals.
 Not only is Pantene not cruelty-free but neither is their parent company.